Skip to Main Content

 How much is the Saver's Credit worth?

-The Saver’s Credit is worth 10%, 20% or 50% of the retirement plan contribution amount in a given year, depending on the investor’s income.
+The Saver's Credit is worth 10%, 20% or 50% of the retirement plan contribution amount in a given year, depending on the investor's income.
 (More on that in a minute.)
-The maximum possible individual contribution is $2,000 or, for married couples filing a joint return, $4,000.²
+The maximum possible individual contribution is $2,000, or for married couples filing a joint return, $4,000.²

 That means the maximum amount of the Saver's Credit itself is $1,000 or $2,000, depending on a person's tax-filing status.
 And that comes right off the top of their tax bill.²